wp-plugins/rocketbar/readme.txt

 * Adding `home` command for easy access to site home url
 * Adding `g` command for direct access to Google Search

+= 150607 =
+* Various changes to global objects to help prevent issues with plugin compatibility
+* Changed to CSS/ISO identifier for newline character within bar for better cross-browser compatibility
+* RocketBar now uses only one global object. `document.rocketBar`

 == Upgrade Notice ==

 = 150517 =